mmedhat007/chatmimic-connect/README.md

 **URL**: https://lovable.dev/projects/cc292d52-f917-488b-b1ce-98dfd75b5b1a

+## Documentation

+All project documentation has been consolidated into the `project_documentation` folder with a clear, organized structure.
+Please refer to [Project Documentation](project_documentation/README.md) for comprehensive information about:

+- Project overview and user flow
+- Technical architecture and database structure
+- API reference and backend security
+- Integrations (Google Sheets, N8N, Vector Store)
+- Deployment and production setup
+- Troubleshooting and maintenance

 ## Supabase Integration

 This project uses Supabase for storing user configurations and embeddings.
 Follow these steps to set up the Supabase integration:

-1. Check the [Supabase Setup Guide](docs/SUPABASE_SETUP.md) for detailed instructions.
+1. Check the [Vector Store Integration Guide](project_documentation/5-integrations/vector_store_integration.md) for detailed instructions.
 2. Run the SQL scripts in the `sql/migrations` directory to set up the necessary tables and functions.
 3. Make sure your environment variables are set correctly in `.env` or `.env.local`.